Mafupa/alx-low_level_programming/0x00-hello_world/README.md

 # Task 2
 file 2-assembler generates the assembly code of a C code and save it in an output file

+# Task 3
+file 3-name compiles a C file and creates an executable named cisfun